forcedotcom/pub-sub-api/java/README.md

    * Example: `./run.sh genericpubsub.PublishStream`

 ## Implementation
-This repo can be used as a reference point for clients looking to create a Java app to integrate with Pub/Sub API.
+- This repo can be used as a reference point for clients looking to create a Java app to integrate with Pub/Sub API.
 Note that the project structure and the examples included in this repo are intended for demo purposes only and clients are free to implement their own Java apps in any way they see fit.
+- The Subscribe RPC examples demonstrates a basic flow control strategy where a new `fetchRequest` is sent only after the requested number of events in the previous `fetchRequest(s)` are received.
+Custom flow control strategies can be implemented as needed.
+More info on flow control available [here](https://developer.salesforce.com/docs/platform/pub-sub-api/guide/flow-control.html).

 # Limitations
-1. No support for C2C type of authentication.
-This may be included in future updates.
-2. No support for auth token refreshes - At some point the authentication token will expire.
-At this time, these examples do not handle re-authentication.
-3. No guarantees that streams will remain open with `PublishStream` examples - Pub/Sub API has idle timeouts and will close idle streams.
+1. No guarantees that streams will remain open with `PublishStream` examples - Pub/Sub API has idle timeouts and will close idle streams.
 If a stream is closed while running these examples, you will most likely need to stop and restart.
-4. No support for republishing on error - If an error occurs while publishing the relevant examples will surface the error but will not attempt to republish the event.
+2. No support for republishing on error - If an error occurs while publishing the relevant examples will surface the error but will not attempt to republish the event.
-5. No security guarantees - Teams using these examples for reference will need to do their own security audits to ensure the dependencies introduced here can be safely used.
+3. No security guarantees - Teams using these examples for reference will need to do their own security audits to ensure the dependencies introduced here can be safely used.
-6. No performance testing - These examples have not been perf tested.
+4. No performance testing - These examples have not been perf tested.